 We monitor the safety of imported and locally produced food to ensure that food available for human consumption is wholesome, unadulterated and properly labelled.
-We also aim to safeguard public health through testing and control of live food animals; to prevent vector-borne diseases and provide advice to the public on proper food and environmental hygiene practices.
+We also aim to safeguard public health through testing and control of live food animals; to prevent vector-brone diseases and to advise the public on risk management measures in relation to food and public health matters.
 Our major areas of work having environmental impact include food surveillance and certification; risk assessment and communication; and pest control.